gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Progress events for more fine-grained operations will be added in future releases of Gradle.

-### Increased visibility of components in model report
+### New model improvements

-- The model report for [Rule based model configuration](userguide/new_model.html) has been enhanced to display the values of the leaf nodes of the model space.
+The model report for [Rule based model configuration](userguide/new_model.html) has been enhanced to display string representations of some values.
+This allows the effective values of the build model to be visualised, not just the structure as was the case previously.

 - TBD: Also means finer grained rules and improved performance (more efficient model implementation, rules, etc).